Facebook Modifications Album:

 This link will take you to pictures and descriptions that are more easily uploaded and discussed.

-WiFi Ranger Elite– When we were younger we weren’t as reliant on three internet as we are now.
-However, now many things require it.
+WiFi Ranger Elite– When we were younger we weren’t as reliant on the internet as we are now.
+However, now our work requires it.
 There are several groups who have researched how to obtain reliable internet while traveling.
 To anyone looking for information on this subject I would suggest looking for information from TechnoMadia.
 They have written a book, and created a web page, that explain all of the various ways that travelers can get internet.
 At their recommendation, and several others, we chose the WiFi Ranger Elite to capture WiFi signals.
 Just a note to those who think this is all free after they purchase an antenna, it should not be.
 It is our responsibility to make it advantageous to businesses to keep allowing the usage of these signals.
-If you are using a businesses WI-FI ask for permission first.
+If you are using a businesses WI-FI, ask for permission first.
 Maybe even offer to purchase something or pay for using their bandwidth.
 This maintains the willingness to supply a free signal that is open for other travelers.
 This signal is not free for their business.
 If you don’t ask permission, or offer to buy something, how can you expect them to continue providing a free service?

 Please Check out RV Mods #2 For More ideas 🙂